Zinfandel: History

-Europe (6000 BCE–1870)
+Europe (until 19th century)

-Archaeological evidence indicates that domestication of Vitis vinifera occurred in the Caucasus region around 6000 BCE, and winemaking was discovered shortly after that.
+Archaeological evidence indicates that domestication of Vitis vinifera occurred in the Caucasus region around 6000 BC, and winemaking was discovered shortly after that.
 Cultivation of the vine subsequently spread to the Mediterranean and surrounding regions.

+The earliest known mention of this grape dates to 1444 under the name Tribidrag, as attested by don Juraj Radičević, priest of the church of Holy Cross in Vodice, in Croatia’s Dalmatia region, then part of Venetian Republic.
+In 1700, the grape was mentioned under the name Cratosia in statute of Budva, the southernmost part of Venetian Dalmatia, present-day Montenegro where it is now called Kratošija.
 Croatia once had several indigenous varieties related to Zinfandel, which formed the basis of its wine industry in the 19th century.
 This diversity suggests that the grapes have been grown in Croatia longer than anywhere else.
-These varieties were almost entirely wiped out, however, by the phylloxera epidemic of the late 19th century, eventually reducing Zinfandel to just nine vines of locally-known "Crljenak Kaštelanski" discovered in 2001 on the Dalmatian coast of Croatia.
+These varieties were almost entirely wiped out, however, by the phylloxera epidemic of the late 19th century.
+Eventually, when Zinfandel’s DNA match with Crljenak Kaštelanski, contemporary Croatian name for Tribidrag, was discovered in 2001 in Kaštela, it’s cultivation experienced rebirth.

+It is assumed that the grape have been introduced as a distinct clone into Italy's Apulia region in the 18th century, then part of Kingdom of Naples.
+In the 1790s, Don Francesco Filippo Indellicati, the priest of the church at Gioia del Colle near Bari, selected an early ("primo") ripening plant of the Zagarese variety and planted it in Liponti.
+This clone ripened at the end of August and became widespread throughout northern Apulia.
 The first documented use of the term Primitivo appears in Italian governmental publications of the 1870s.
 The name derives from the terms primativus or primaticcio, which refer to the grape's tendency to ripen earlier than other varieties.
-This name's appearance, 40 years after the first documented use of the term Zinfandel, was previously thought to suggest that Primitivo was introduced to Italy from across the Atlantic; however, this hypothesis has become unlikely since the discovery of the vine's Croatian origin.

-Primitivo is now thought to have been introduced as a distinct clone into Italy's Apulia region in the 18th century.
-Don Francesco Filippo Indellicati, the priest of the church at Gioia del Colle near Bari, selected an early ("primo") ripening plant of the Zagarese variety and planted it in Liponti.
-This clone ripened at the end of August and became widespread throughout northern Apulia.
-Cuttings came to the other great Primitivo DOC (denominazione di origine controllata or "denomination of controlled origin") as part of the dowry of the Countess Sabini of Altamura when she married Don Tommaso Schiavoni-Tafuri of Manduria in the late 19th century.